-So, we take trick the •A and immediately unblock the Spades.
-At trick four, we cross to dummy with that •A (not the •J, please!), and cash the •K. How's our luck today?
+So, we take trick the •A and immediately hit the Spades.
+At trick four, we cross to dummy with that •A (not the •J, please!) and cash the •K. How's our luck today?
 It's good!
 We see the Spades are indeed 3-3.
 We pick up our extra two tricks in that suit whilst the lead is on table for the last time.

-And then we return to hand by overtaking the \$\.\delta J\$, fully expecting that all the Clubs will be good.
+And then we return to hand by overtaking the ♣J, fully expecting that all the Clubs will be good.
 Nope, not this time.
-West astutely keeps all of his Clubs and the evil 5-1 break means that we have only four Club tricks and not five.
+West astutely hangs on to II his Clubs and the evil 5-1 break means that we have only four Club tricks and not five.